top of page

 Polish_20220926_161040853_edited.jpg

-I am a native of Northeastern Pennsylvania and grew up on the other side of the Muncy Creek, outside of the historical town of Muncy, PA.
-I started shooting black powder 40 years ago with my father.
-He inspired me, at age 12, to start making simple powder horns and doing scrimshaw while working alongside him at North East Trade Company (a muzzleloading and trapping supplies store).
-I continued to pursue my love of art until leaving PA to serve my country in the Army.
-Upon returning home, I found work as a correctional officer for the state of Pennsylvania.
-Thereafter, I moved from state to federal service, where I retired after 26 years of service.
-In 1998, I met and eventually married the girl next door.
-We have been married for 23 years.
-We live on 11 acres in a historical house built in 1863.
-Our home is located outside a little village called Pennsdale.
+John & Chandra are natives of Northeastern Pennsylvania and grew up on the other side of the Muncy Creek, outside of the historical town of Muncy, PA.
+John started shooting black powder 40 years ago with his father.
+He inspired him, at age 12, to start making simple powder horns and doing scrimshaw while working alongside him at North East Trade Company (a muzzleloading and trapping supplies store).
+John continued to pursue his love of art until leaving PA to serve his country in the Army.
+Upon returning home, he found work as a correctional officer for the state of Pennsylvania.
+Thereafter, he moved from state to federal service, where he retired after 26 years of service.
+In 1998, he met and eventually married the girl next door.
+They have been married for 25 years.
+They live on 11 acres in a historical house built in 1863.
+Their home is located outside a little village called Pennsdale.

-I have become completely consumed by this ancient craft.
-I spend countless hours doing research and tinkering away in my 1863 basement workshop.
-My work is both contemporary and historical.
-This includes powder horns, spice boxes, wing-bone turkey calls and other fine accouterments from horn, bone, and wood.
-During my personal time, I enjoy hunting, fishing, and attending various 18th century events with my family and friends.
-I am a Past Guildmaster with the Honourable Company of Horners and the Current Site Director for the Gunmakers Fair at Kempton
+They both have become completely consumed by these ancient crafts.
+They spend countless hours doing research and working away in their home to create both contemporary and historical wares. during the times they are not making wares, they enjoy attending various 18th century events with family and friends and taking trips to historical venues.
+John is a Past Guildmaster with the Honourable Company of Horners and the Current Event Director for the Gunmakers Fair at Kempton

-When I make these items, I keep in mind they are more than just items of purpose.
+When they make these items, they keep in mind they are more than just items of purpose.
 They will become heirlooms and more, outlasting us all.
-They will be a testament to the heart and soul of the maker and the craftsmen of old.
-Awards and events may come and go, but they will never match the warmth and satisfaction gained from the friends I have made through this craft and the Guild.
-Years from now, when I am gone and my ashes have returned to Mother Earth, it is my hope someone will pick up an item I have made, show it to their son, daughter, or friend, and say, "Hey that's a DeWald piece."
+They will be a testament to the heart and soul of the artificer and the craftsmen of old.
+Awards and events may come and go, but they will never match the warmth and satisfaction gained from the friends they have made through this craft.
+Years from now, when they are gone it is their hope someone will pick up an item they have made, show it to their son, daughter, or friend, and say, "Hey that's a DeWald piece."
 It is the preservation of a dying art, kept alive through caring hands.
-What a great legacy that will be to leave behind for my daughter.
+What a great legacy that will be to leave behind for their daughter.

 bottom of page